paveljurca/notes/sber/a.md

 .

-You are self-made, or never-made / Bill Gates
+You are self-made, or never-made / William Henry Gates III

 .